lozingaro/academic-website/teaching/kids-coding-week/index.markdown

 ## Activities

 * [Shoot the bug](shoot-the-bug/) - A game where the player has to shoot a bug that appear on the screen.
 The game is implemented in [Scratch](https://scratch.mit.edu/), a visual programming language developed by the MIT Media Lab.
+* [Face finder](face-finder/) - A program that detects faces in a picture.
+The program is implemented in [Scratch](https://scratch.mit.edu/), a visual programming language developed by the MIT Media Lab.